dwyl/PWA-Liveview/README.md

 When the user reconnects, we have a full-page reload.

-This si implemented in [navigate.js](https://github.com/dwyl/PWA-Liveview/blob/main/assets/js/utilities/navigate.js).
+This is implemented in [navigate.js](https://github.com/dwyl/PWA-Liveview/blob/main/assets/js/utilities/navigate.js).

 **Lifecycle**: